-Based on the average exchange rate for 2019, the Chilean peso depreciated by -7.5% against the US dollar since 2015 and dropped by -9.6% from 2018 to 2019.
+Based on the average exchange rate for 2020, the Chilean peso depreciated by -17.1% against the US dollar since 2016 and declined by -12.8% from 2019 to 2020.
 Chile’s weaker local currency makes its imports paid for in stronger US dollars relatively more expensive when converted starting from Chilean pesos.

 Chile’s Top 10 Imports